 South Carolina is also a comparative negligence state.
 This means that if you had some degree of fault for the accident, you won’t receive money for the percentage of the damages that was your fault for your tort case.

 Each state also has laws outlining certain liability minimum requirements and capping liability limits for various types of injuries.
-Check with your attorney for the details in your particular state.
+Check with your South Carolina injury attorney for the details in your particular state.

 What should I expect from my personal injury lawyer?

 Let’s just walk through some basic expectations you should have for the Columbia personal injury law firm you hire.